divanvisagie/chat-gipitty/README.md

-For example, say you wanted to debug your Rust program that doesn't compile and want ChatGPT to explain the error in depth, you can pipe the output through Chat Gipity to help you debug like this, which would directly use the build error output as the prompt:
+For example, say you wanted to debug your Rust program that doesn't compile and want ChatGPT to explain the error in depth, you can pipe the output through Chat Gipitty to help you debug like this, which would directly use the build error output as the prompt:

 ```sh